 </body>

-If following on 6.5/6.4 the client side libraries will not be automatically minified.
-See the documentation on the HTML Library Manager to enable minfication (recommended).
+For AEM 6.5/6.4 the client-side libraries are not automatically minified.
+See the documentation on the HTML Library Manager to enable minification (recommended).

 It is critical on the publish side that the client libraries are not served from /apps as this path should be restricted for security reasons using the Dispatcher filter section.
 The allowProxy property of the client library ensures the CSS and JS are served from /etc.clientlibs.

-View the finished code on GitHub or review and deploy the code locally at on the Git brach tutorial/client-side-libraries-solution
+View the finished code on GitHub or review and deploy the code locally at on the Git branch tutorial/client-side-libraries-solution.

-This technique is handy if the majority of the styles and front-end code will be performed by a dedicated Front End developer who may not have easy access to an AEM environment.
+This technique is handy if most the styles and front-end code is performed by a dedicated Front-End developer who may not have easy access to an AEM environment.
 This technique also allows the FED to make modifications directly to the HTML, which can then be handed off to an AEM developer to implement as components.

 <!-- remove -->